jdegoes/RosettaJson/README.md

   * Iterable of any supported type
   * Iterable of [String, any supported type]

+In addition, Rosetta Json allows you to convert between Json and String:

+    val string = JsonNull.serialize[String]

+    val json = string.deserialize[Json]

+With a little help from rosetta.io.Serializers, you can go all the way to bytes:

+    import rosetta.io.Serializers.StringToArrayByte

+    implicit val JsonToByteArray = JsonToString >>> StringToArrayByte("UTF-8")

+    val bytes = JsonNull.serialize[Array[Byte]]

 ## Manipulation

 You can also create and pattern match against the following pseudo-types: